Linnaeus's flower clock: Cultural references to the concept

 Computes its time as well as we.

 How could such sweet and wholesome hoursBe reckoned but with herbs and flow'rs!In Terry Pratchett's novel Thief of Time, a floral clock with the same premise is described.
 It features fictional flowers that open at night "for the moths", so runs all day.

+Horologium Florae, released in 2023, is the album name of Japanese singer and virtual YouTuber Kyo Hanabasami.